nerfstudio-project/viser/_sources/examples/09_urdf_visualizer.rst.txt

                 for joint_name, joint in urdf.joint_map.items():
                     assert isinstance(joint, yourdfpy.Joint)

-                    slider = server.add_gui_slider(
+                    min = (
-                        name=joint_name,
-                        min=(
                         joint.limit.lower
                         if joint.limit is not None and joint.limit.lower is not None else -onp.pi
-                        ),
-                        max=(
+                    )
+                    max = (
                         joint.limit.upper
                         if joint.limit is not None and joint.limit.upper is not None else onp.pi
-                        ),
+                    )
+                    slider = server.add_gui_slider(
+                        name=joint_name,
+                        min=min,
+                        max=max,
                         step=1e-3,
-                        initial_value=0.0,
+                        initial_value=0.0 if min < 0 and max > 0 else (min + max) / 2.0,
                     )
                     if joint.limit is None:
                         slider.visible = False